Living Beyond Breast Cancer Fund

 We appreciate your interest in the Living Beyond Breast Cancer Fund.
 The availability of grants varies according to funding and the number of applications received.
 At this time, we are not able to accept new applications.
-Updates to the status of the application process will be added to this webpage Friday April 30, 2021 at 11 AM EST. Please check back at that time.
+The application will open on August 4, 2021 at 10 AM.
+Please check back at that time.
 For your reference, additional program information and eligibility requirements are below.

 Grants can be used for living expenses such as mortgage, rent, utilities, and car payments.
 Grants range from $500 - $1,000 based on individual circumstances and as funding allows.
 Please note that grants cannot be used to cover medical expenses.
 Grant funds are paid directly to vendors.
 No funds are given directly to the applicant.
 This is not an emergency fund, and we make every effort to process applications within 6-8 weeks of submission.

-Applicants must have their social worker, nurse navigator, or other healthcare provider confirm their breast cancer diagnosis.
+Applicants must have their social worker, nurse navigator, patient advocate or other healthcare provider confirm their breast cancer diagnosis.
 A delay in receiving the verification form may affect the application review timeline.

 To ensure we reach as many individuals as possible, we are presently only able to provide grants to people who have not previously received these funds in the past.
 In order to apply, you must also: